Cohomology Structures of A Poisson Algebra: II: Introduction

 \section{Introduction}

-M. Flato, M. Gerstenhaber and A.A.Voronov developed a cohomology theory and a formal deformation theory for Poisson algebras \cite{FGV}.
+M. Flato, M. Gerstenhaber and A. A. Voronov developed a cohomology theory and a formal deformation theory for Poisson algebras (not necessarily commutative), see \cite{FGV}.
 They showed that this cohomology controls those formal deformations such that the associative multiplication and the Lie bracket are simultaneously deformed.
 We call this cohomology FGV-Poisson cohomology, or simply Poisson cohomology.

-Note that when restricted to commutative Poisson algebras, the FGV-Poisson cohomology is different from the usual Lichnerowicz-Poisson cohomology, see Section 5 for an explanation.
+An immediate question is whether the FGV-Poisson cohomology is exactly given by usual Yoneda-extensions or derived functors.
+We introduce a complex $\chi_\bullet(A)$ of free Poisson modules for a Poisson algebra $A$, and show that the FGV-Poisson cohomology is exactly defined by the derived functor associated to the this complex, which gives an affirmative answer to the above question.